July 2019 Updates

 New TensorFlow Lite delegate for Edge TPU

-The TensorFlow Lite Delegate API is an experimental feature in TensorFlow Lite that allows for the TensorFlow Lite interpreter to delegate part or all of graph execution to another executor—in this case, the other executor is the Edge TPU.
+The TensorFlow Lite Delegate API is an experimental feature in TensorFlow Lite that allows for the TensorFlow Lite interpreter to delegate part or all of graph execution to another executor.
+In this case, the other executor is the Edge TPU, allowing TensorFlow Lite Python code to run inference on the Edge TPU.

 New image classification models